kornel661/nserv/README.md

 * This package is intended as a light extension of Go's standard implementation.
 * Performance is important but not by overcomplicating the code.
 * Right now nserv uses internally slightly modified version of net/http package.
 Unfortunately, this approach demands some type conversions.
-Once nserv is more mature and tested this situation will hopefully change.
+Once nserv is more mature and tested this situation will hopefully improve.